Poplar - Populus: Planting, Growing and Care

 Frequently asked questions

-Poplars are large trees.
-Therefore, it's best to avoid planting poplars in a small garden.
-Additionally, their roots are running and can cause issues for ducts and foundations up to several dozen metres away from the tree.
+Poplar trees are large trees.
+Therefore, it is best to avoid planting poplars in a small garden.
+Moreover, the roots are running and can cause problems for ducts and foundations up to several tens of metres away from the tree.
 So be cautious!
-It's worth noting that some cultivars, like Populus deltoides 'Purple Tower', can be cut back to the vine-plant each spring: this allows you to keep the tree at 2m tall and achieve even larger leaves.
+Note that some cultivars, such as Populus deltoides 'Purple Tower', can be coppiced every spring: this allows the tree to be kept at 2 metres tall and produces even larger leaves.

 Yes.
 Even though poplar pollen is considered relatively low in allergens, some people are more sensitive to it than others.
-The flowering period is spreading, depending on the climate, from March to May.
+The flowering period spreads, depending on the climate, from March to May.

 Comments